aramidefemi/transaction-processing-unit/README.md

 Hi!
 Are you ready to join our team working on an innovative and exciting project?

-For the test assignment, we would like you to create a basic **⁄** that is responsible to cover different types of debts and generating energy.
+For the test assignment, we would like you to create a basic **transaction processing unit** that is responsible to cover different types of debts and generating energy.

 **Helpful notes:**
 - If the sent amount can not cover the debts, just pay as much as you can.